qascript20/playwright-mcp-demo/jenkins/README.md

 4. **Publish reports** for visibility into test results
 5. **Clean workspace** after build to save disk space
 6. **Use declarative pipeline** for better readability and maintainability
+7. **Choose appropriate polling interval** - balance between responsiveness and Jenkins load
+8. **Use webhooks for production** - more efficient than polling for active repositories
+9. **Combine scheduled builds with polling** - run comprehensive tests nightly, quick tests on changes

 ## Resources